-Outreaching to bloggers and pitching guest posts can be time-consuming, laborious and sometimes a logistical nightmare when you’re trying to do it at scale which is why our Blogger Outreach Service is so popular.
+Outreaching to bloggers and pitching guest posts can be time-consuming, laborious, and sometimes a logistical nightmare when you’re trying to do it at scale, which is why our Blogger Outreach Service is so popular.
 In this post we’ll take you through the definitive guide on how to do blogger outreach in 2022!
 Remember, having a good blogger outreach strategy in mind is vital to ensure your efforts aren’t wasted here.

-Some outreach specialists create content first, then outreach to bloggers and try and tempt them to publish that particular piece, others like us may take the route of building a relationship first discussing the great content they already have and work out ways we can collaborate with them on future content projects.
+Some guest post outreach specialists create content first, then outreach to bloggers and try and tempt them to publish that particular piece; others like us may take the route of building a relationship first, discussing the great content they already have and working out ways we can collaborate with them on future content projects.

-This post is designed to give you a great insight and some fresh ideas on where to find all those guest blogging opportunities.
+This post is designed to give you great insight and some fresh ideas on where to find all those guest blogging opportunities.

 Before we get started, here’s a little gift for you:

-This is list of 1000+ guest post websites that accept guest posts and articles, complete with SEO metrics, emails (or contact form URLs).
-Just enter your email below to get this list.
+This is a list of 1000+ guest post websites that accept guest posts and articles, complete with SEO metrics, emails (or contact form URLs).
+Just enter your email below to get this guest posting sites list.

 These are just a few of them, but they allow you to find blogs easily within categories and sub-categories in just a few clicks.